A Bible study with Jeffrey J. Harrison

-To get a more accurate understanding of what this book is about, we’re going to start at the end, in Job 42.
+To get a more accurate understanding of what this book is about, we need to start at the end, with a short passage in Job 42.
 I don’t usually recommend reading the end of a book first.
 But in this case, we need an important piece of information that will help keep the rest of the book in proper perspective.

-Job 42 begins with the last part of the final interchange between God and Job, after God has finally revealed himself to Job, and Job has understood all that God has been saying to him:
+Job 42 is part of the final interchange between God and Job.
+This is after God has finally revealed himself to Job, and Job has understood all that God has been saying to him:

 :3: “‘Who is this [speaking of himself]?
 One hiding counsel without knowledge.
 For I have declared and do not understand things2 too wonderful for me, and I do not know.

 :4: “‘Hear, now, and I will speak; I will ask you, and you will make it known to me [that is, from now on I will rely on you to instruct me].

 :5: “‘By the hearing of the ear I have heard you, and now my eye has seen you.